Jake-parkers/Foto-pay/README.md

 once this test is passed, comment out the first two tests and uncomment the last test and follow the instructions in the comment then run:

 ‘npm test’ again

+DEMO

+A simple demo is can be tested at https://foto-pay.herokuapp.com/

+The demo uses this api to interact with rave for card payments